Muddy Best Schools Guide: Kent College, Pembury

 The Susanna Wesley Library & Arts Centre is one of the brand new buildings and it’s fairly impressive.
 There’s a reception desk, full-time librarian, over 11,000 fiction and non-fiction books (yes, I counted) and 18 computers and 15 laptops.
 I think it’s a brilliant strategy to link books and art together like this – in an ‘artistic space’ way – recognising that reading is also a creative exercise.
 Upstairs the Art Department is comprised of three large and light-filled studios which include separate working areas for GCSE and A level pupils.
 Anyone taking Art A Level gets an allocated individual working space for the duration of the two year course.

-The school is currently undergoing an ambitious Sports development project.
+The school has recently undergone an ambitious Sports development project.
 Alongside the existing indoor swimming pool is a brand spanking new Sports Hall, (above), opened only last year/2015.
 In the grounds there’s the usual tennis, netball courts, pitches for athletics and rounders (or rugby and football too, for those that wish), as well as a cross-country track, fitness/gym and dance studio.
-And any week now the much-anticipated All-Weather Pitch will be completed – E.T.A. by Oct half term 2016.
+And most recently the All-Weather Pitch was added in at the top of the school.
 As well as the usual sports clubs there’s trampolining, archery, horse-riding and fencing.
 No one is getting bored any time soon.

 The Food Tech department is good – girls work towards a Leith’s catering award and the school boasts a Junior Masterchef Winner!
 The textiles department is also strong.
 K.C. hosts the annual Young Fashion Designer UK competition in which ten local judges from the fashion industry select the winners.
 It’s a popular competition, open to pupils from schools across the country, and attracts hundreds of entrants every year.